-- (c) SECNAVINST 3820.2D

-- (d) SECNAVINST 3850.2A

-- (e) JAGINST 5800.7B
+(e) JAGINST 5800.7B

-- (f) DOD Directive 5525.7 of 22 Jan 85 (NOTAL)
+(f) DoD Directive 5525.7 of 22 Jan 85 (NOTAL)

-- (g) DOD Instruction 5505.2 of 20 Jun 85 (NOTAL)
+(g) DoDI 5505.2 of 16 Jul 90 (NOTAL)

-- (h) SECNAVINST 5430.92A

-- (i) OPNAVINST 5510.1H
+(h) SECNAVINST 5430.92A(i) OPNAVINST 5510.1H

-- (j) OPNAVINST C8126.1 (NOTAL)
+(j) OPNAVINST C8126.1 (NOTAL)

 - 1. Purpose.
-To restate jurisdiction and responsibilities in the conduct of criminal and security investigations and related activities within the Department of the Navy.

-- 2. Cancellation.
-SECNAVINST 5520.3.

-- 3. Discussion.
+To restate jurisdiction and responsibility in the conduct of criminal and security investigations and related activities within the Department of the Navy. - 2.
+Cancellation.
+SECNAVINST 5520.3A and SECNAVINST 5520.1B. - 3.
+Discussion.
 Good order and discipline are the direct responsibility of command.
 In the discharge of this responsibility, commanding officers must frequently rely on prompt investigative action by professionally trained personnel, not only for effective resolution of alleged, suspected, or actual criminal and security offenses, but also to preserve facts and construct an evidentiary foundation for subsequent command action.
-Under the Secretary of the Navy, the Naval Investigative Service Command (NISCOM) has primary investigative and counterintelligence jurisdiction within the Department of the Navy.
-This jurisdiction is grounded and documented in Presidential Executive Order, Department of Defense instructions and Secretary of the Navy
+Under the Secretary of the Navy, the Naval Criminal Investigative Service (NCIS) has primary investigative and counterintelligence jurisdiction within the Department of the Navy; except as noted elsewhere in this instruction.
+This jurisdiction is grounded and documented in Presidential Executive Order, Department of Defense instructions and Secretary of the Navy instructions, (references (a) through (g)).

-instructions, (references (a)-(d)).
 The Marine Corps maintains a cadre of accredited counterintelligence and investigative personnel who exercise jurisdiction as delimited in this instruction and implemented by Marine Corps directives.
-NISCOM maintains a worldwide field structure which provides criminal investigative and counterintelligence support to the Navy and Marine Corps both ashore and afloat.
-In a combat or combat contingency environment, the task force commander afloat and landing force commander ashore exercise immediate control over assigned Navy and Marine investigative and counterintelligence assets.
+NCIS maintains a world-wide field structure which provides criminal investigative and counterintelligence support to the Navy and Marine Corps both ashore and afloat.
+In a combat or combat contingency environment, the task force commander afloat and landing force commander ashore exercise immediate control over assigned Navy and Marine Corps investigative and counterintelligence assets.
 Commands maintain a limited investigative capability for resolving minor offenses and those of a purely military character.
-This instruction delineates NISCOM's responsibilities and limitations regarding utilization of assets and policy applicable to criminal and security investigations, criminal intelligence operations, counterintelligence activities and technical investigative support matters.
+This Instruction delineates NCIS's responsibilities and limitations regarding utilization of assets and policy applicable to criminal and security investigations, criminal intelligence operations, counterintelligence activities and technical investigative support matters.